 If we could take one magical workshop to become advanced social dancers overnight, many of us would do it.
 Sadly I don’t know anybody who gives such workshops.
 From what I have seen, becoming a good dancer takes usually at least a couple of years.
-I have been social dancing for 4 years now, but I feel like I could be on a much better level if I had done a few things differently.
+I have been social dancing since 2016, but I feel like I could be on a much better level if I had done a few things differently.
 Speaking from my own experience and hearing stories of some dancers progressing super fast, I believe there are certain ways to speed up the learning process.

 Take Regular Classes From a Good Teacher

 You will be exposed to a lot of high level professionals going to festivals once in a while, but as I’ve heard many artists themselves say, it’s not really a substitute for good quality regular classes.
 If you want to become a good dancer fast, the teacher of your weekly classes needs to be at a very good level internationally.
 This is something you don’t have much control over, but it’s important if your goals are high.

 If your teacher lacks technique or is bad at explaining and teaching, you might be taking classes from them for 6 years and still not level up – they can only teach you what they know.
 You might even have to do some unlearning later if they teach you anything inaccurate.
 In case there are no true professionals, but only amateurs giving classes in your city, you could continue taking their classes but take an online course from a professional in addition to that, which fills in the blanks.